jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

   body: "<p>\n When one or more teeth are lost, and they are not replaced as soon
-    as possible, a slow but progressive process of reabsorption at the level of the maxillary bone is started immediately which reduces the amount of bone structure available, and necessary, for the placement of dental implants. \"What is not used is atrophied\", and it is precisely what happens to the EDENTULOUS MAXILLARY ALVEOLAR PROCESS, naturally, as a result of the lack of stimulation due to the absence of functional loads.
+    as possible, a slow but progressive process of reabsorption at the level of the maxillary bone is started immediately which reduces the amount of bone structure available, and necessary; for the placement of dental implants. \"What is not used is atrophied\", and it is precisely what happens to the EDENTULOUS MAXILLARY ALVEOLAR PROCESS, naturally, as a result of the lack of stimulation due to the absence of functional loads.
 So \n  <strong>\n    if a lot of time elapses between